karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

 - [ ] Task 1: Install plugins
   - On the "Customize Jenkins" page, you can choose to install suggested plugins or select specific plugins.
   - If you are unsure, you can go with the suggested plugins option.
-  - Click "Install" to begin the plugin installation process.
+  - Click on the desired option to begin the plugin installation process.

 - [ ] Task 2: Create the first admin user
   - After the plugin installation is complete, you will be prompted to create the first admin user.